Canisius High grad Blake Haubeil determined to turn dream job with Titans into NFL career

 That’s because Haubeil has employment and hopes to turn his kicking opportunity with the Tennessee Titans into a career in the National Football League.

-Haubeil addressed the media in front of the famed blue doors of his alma mater Canisius High School on Sunday afternoon for the first time since signing as an undrafted free agent with the Titans on Saturday.
+Haubeil addressed the media in front of the famed blue doors of Canisius High School, his alma mater, on Sunday afternoon for the first time since signing as an undrafted free agent with the Titans on Saturday.

-In Haubeil, the Titans receive a 6-foot-4, 233-pound kicker with a big leg who is accurate on field goals and extra-point attempts.
-He’s also not afraid of big situations having kick in front of 100,000 fans at home and away games playing four seasons in the Big Ten.
+In Haubeil, the Titans get a 6-foot-4, 233-pound kicker with a strong leg who is accurate on field goals and extra-point attempts.
+He’s also not afraid of big situations, having kicked in front of 100,000 fans at home and away games playing four seasons in the Big Ten.

-Although scouting reports state he has some room for improvement on kickoffs, he consistently booted them out of the end zone with plenty of room to spare during his high school career.
+Although scouting reports state he has some room for improvement on kickoffs, he consistently booted them out of the end zone during his high school career.

+The Ohio State kicker has remained unwavering in his focus and his training to help him reach the NFL.

-Haubeil holds the Western New York record for longest field goal in a high school game at 61 yards, while his collegiate career long is 55 yards.
+Haubeil holds the Western New York record for longest field goal in a high school game at 61 yards, while his collegiate career long was 55 yards.

 Haubeil heads to a team whose only other kicker is Tucker McCann, who hasn’t appeared in an NFL game.
 Stephen Gostkowski kicked for Tennessee last season, but the former Patriot and three-time Super Bowl champion is currently a free agent.

-There’s always the possibility the Titans bring Gostkowski back at a reduced cost, but the situation in Nashville could be Haubeil’s best chance at earning a job in the league.
+There’s always the possibility that the Titans bring back Gostkowski at a reduced cost, but the situation in Nashville could be Haubeil’s best chance at earning a job in the league.

 “They fit best because they gave me the one thing I was looking for, coming out of a college career, and that was an opportunity,” Haubeil said.
 “I think it’ll be a fair competition and I can’t wait to compete for a starting spot on the roster.”